 Sign Documents Anywhere, Anytime, using Any device

-You need forms, documents, and contracts signed, and you want an easy-to-use, full feature, yet cost effective e-Signature workflow solution to handle it - Welcome to Signmore.
+You need forms, documents, and contracts signed, and you want an easy-to-use, full-featured, yet cost-effective e-Signature workflow solution to handle it - Welcome to Signmore.

 Capturing a secure signature is only the beginning.
-Signmore can be used as a standalone product or part of a greater workflow with the ability to integrate with your ERP, CRM, or other line of business applications.
+Signmore can be used as a standalone product or part of a more robust workflow with the ability to integrate with your ERP, CRM, or other lines of business applications.

-Signmore seamlessly integrates with Kofax Intelligent Automation Product Suite, Business Applications and most of the leading document management systems.
+Signmore seamlessly integrates with Kofax Intelligent Automation Product Suite, Business Applications, and most leading document management systems.

 Signmore, powered by Kofax SignDoc®, makes it easy to transform almost any document into a signature agreement.
 Choose from a wide range of signature inputs and signing methods.
 Follow the status of your documents and use automated reminders to keep things moving.

-E-signature trust is based on verified signers and a digital transaction history, backed by regulations across the globe.
+e-Signature trust is based on verified signers and digital transaction history, backed by global regulations.
 ACMO Signmore brings confidence to all signing parties and simplifies your compliance process.

-Sign at any type of meeting, at any location, on any device.
-Signmore E-Signature solution (powered by Kofax SignDoc®) supports all signing scenarios and helps signers execute documents easily.
-Advanced signing features help navigate more complex signing processes.
+Sign at any meeting, at any location, on any device.
+Signmore e-Signature solution (powered by Kofax SignDoc®) supports all signing scenarios and helps signers execute documents quickly.
+Advanced signing features enable more complex signing processes.

-Add value to your applications and improve the productivity of users with seamless integration of e-signature within your web, mobile and desktop applications.
+Add value to your applications and improve users' productivity with seamless integration of e-Signature within your web, mobile and desktop applications.

 Easy cloud deployment with your choice of Professional or Enterprise subscription, private cloud, or on-premises deployment.

-Decrease paper usage for print-ship-scan processes, as all operations are now done online.
+Decrease paper usage for print-ship-scan processes, as all operations are now online.

 /month per user